-Holocaust and Genocide Studies (HGST) Minor: Starting fall 2019, Western students can embark on a new field of study on the Bellingham campus, thus making WWU the first public university in the state with a minor in Holocaust and Genocide Studies.
-It includes courses from six different disciplines and two colleges and combines historical understanding with a cross-disciplinary exploration of both the Holocaust and genocide.
-The minor will prepare students to be successful and engaged members of society and will enable them to learn the tools needed to work in and across disciplines to identify and creatively solve key societal problems, both local and global.
+Holocaust and Genocide Studies (HGST) Minor: Western students can embark on a new field of study on the Bellingham campus since fall 2019: Holocaust and Genocide Studies.
+WWU is the first public university in the state of Washington with such a minor.
+The program includes courses from six different disciplines and two colleges and combines historical understanding with a cross-disciplinary exploration of both the Holocaust and genocide.
+Our minor prepares students to be successful and engaged members of society and will enable them to learn the tools needed to work in and across disciplines to identify and creatively solve key societal problems, both local and global.

 Community Partnerships: As part of the 2019 Regional Institute, the Wolpow Institute partnered with Congregation Beth Israel, Bellingham’s oldest synagogue, to offer a speaker event given by University of Washington’s Dr. Devin Naar.
 Dr. Naar spoke of the experiences of Sephardic Jews during the Holocaust in a talk titled “From the Ottoman Empire to Auschwitz: The Mediterranean Jewish Experience of the Holocaust,” to an audience of over one hundred people, including Western students, faculty, CBI congregants, and community members.

 In October, 2018, the Wolpow Institute, in partnership with the Holocaust Center for Humanity in Seattle and the United States Holocaust Memorial Museum, hosted “Teaching the Holocaust 101” on Western’s campus.
 Offering practical, hands-on, and engaging teaching skills in Holocaust Education, the workshop was available to teachers and pre-service teachers from across the region.